ajs/tools/docs/_posts/2019-07-15-ackermann-challenge.md

 }
 ```

-This can be used directly to match any valid Ackermann funcion:
+This can be used directly to match any valid Ackermann function:

 ```
 if Ackermann.parse("A(1, A(2, 3))") {
 	say "We have Ackermann!"
 }
 ```

+## Resolution

 But that is just the first step.
 To reduce an Ackermann function, we need
 to know what parts of it are currently reducible.
 So we can add a rule to the grammar that